emilybstevens/CXR-ML/README.md

 ### Description of feature engineering and feature selection, including their decision-making process

 Since each sample could have up to 8 co-occuring diseases, a multilabel classification model was more appropriate.
-The labels were also encoded into binaries to help with generating a ROC/AUC curve to quantify the visualize the evaluation of the model after it has been trained.
+The labels were encoded into binaries to help with generating a ROC/AUC curve to quantify the visualize evaluation of the model after being trained.
 The target labels were aggregated into a list of strings and stored in the `diseases_present` column to facilitate in multilabel classification.
 Although labels can be encoded and stored as a string of integers, it proved challenging to use a list of integers vs a list of string labels for the categorization hence the list of strings was used as the target variable instead.
 Using the Keras `ImageDataGenerator()` and `flow_from_dataframe()` functions, the

 ### Description of how data was split into training and testing sets